 May 2014 Deepan is informed that OHIP (medical coverage in Ontario) will not cover him in his current status.
 Deepan appeals this decision.

 June 2014 Deepan files a motion for an injunction with the Federal Court against the Immigration Refugee Board (IRB) to have his arduous conditions removed.
 In particular, Deepan hopes to be able to live on his own (without a mandatory residence requirement).
 However, this hearing is cancelled as Deepan is informed that his Federal Court application (his Charter challenge, which should settle the underlying questions) will be heard on Monday, 16 June.

 June 2014 Federal Court hears Deepan’s charter challenge, asking the court to order the government to recognize his citizenship.

-In 2015, Deepan was granted a one-year work permit.
-It took him six months to get it, during which time he was not able to work (and of course he is not eligible for social assitance).
+January 2015, Deepan was granted a one-year work permit.
+It took him six months to get it, during which time he was not able to work (and of course he is not eligible for social assistance).
 He will have to reapply when it expires.

 In April 2015, Canada finally gave the UN its submissions on Deepan’s file.
 UN decision is pending.